resoltico/test/web2json/readme.md

 # Web2JSON

-A powerful Node.js application that transforms HTML webpages into structured JSON format while preserving semantic structure, element relationships, and formatting.
+A powerful Node.js 22+ application that transforms HTML webpages into structured JSON format while precisely preserving semantic structure, element relationships, and formatting.

 ## Features

-- Converts HTML webpages (from URLs or local files) to structured JSON
+- Converts HTML webpages (from URLs or local files) to hierarchical nested JSON
-- Preserves document hierarchy and semantic relationships
+- Preserves document structure and semantic hierarchy exactly as in the source HTML
-- Maintains HTML formatting in content fields
+- Maintains all HTML formatting in content fields
-- Handles special HTML elements like tables, forms, figures, and quotes
+- Accurately processes special HTML5 elements like tables, forms, figures, and quotes
-- Processes HTML5 elements with proper context preservation
+- Properly handles mathematical formulas, definition lists, and code blocks
-- Outputs hierarchical nested tree JSON
+- Outputs hierarchical nested tree JSON that maintains the document's logical structure

 ## Requirements